kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 ### Limitations

-One major limitation that is present in the arrays of Kind 2 is that one cannot have node calls in recursive array definitions whose parameters are array selections.
+One major limitation that is present in the arrays of Kind 2 is that one cannot have node calls in inductive array definitions whose parameters are array selections.

 For instance, it is currently not possible to write the following in Kind 2